kishorekanumalla/ripple-challenge/README.md

 ## Overview

-This is an example of building a swagger-enabled server in Java using the SpringBoot framework.
+This is an example of building a swagger-enabled server in Java using the SpringBoot framework....

 The underlying library integrating swagger to SpringBoot is [springfox](https://github.com/springfox/springfox)